jakevossen5/102-git-workshop/README.md

 1. Save the file into where the repository was created, naming it `hello.py`
 1. Verify that you have two files (`hello.py`, `README.md`) inside a folder titled `csci-101-102-labs`

-As you can see, this folder is just like other folders on your computer, but `git` is keeping tack of some things for you behind the scenes
+As you can see, this folder is just like other folders on your computer, but `git` is keeping track of some things for you behind the scenes

 ### Seeing our changes in GitHub Desktop